Q: Where’s the closest club to me?

 Q: How much does it cost?

-A: Player registration is $100 for Seniors and $75 for Juniors for your Gridiron Victoria registration and covers your insurance for the year.
+A: Player registration is $100 for Seniors and $75 for Juniors for your Gridiron Victoria registration.
 Game fees are $10 per game for seniors and $5 for juniors.
 Additional club fees vary between clubs but can be anywhere from $200 – $400 but check with your local club.

 Q: Do I have to buy my own pads and helmet?